eliasgranderubio/dagda/README.md

 ### 0.2.0

-check_docker_image 0.2.0 is currently in the planning phase.
+Dagda 0.2.0 is currently in the planning phase.

 ### 0.1.0 (Work in progress)